kinuthia-lawrence/green-wells/docs/concept_evaluation.md

 4:00-4:45 | Market Vision: Financial inclusion + safety + tech leadership
 4:45-5:00 | Call to Action: "Transform energy for every Kenyan family"
 ```

+## Sensor-Backend Communication Methods

+This project recommends two best-in-class technologies for real-world smart gas meter communication:

+---

+### 1. HTTP POST over GSM/Cellular

+- **How it works:**
+  The microcontroller (e.g., Arduino or Raspberry Pi) reads sensor data, formats it (e.g., as JSON), and sends it to the backend server using HTTP POST via a GSM module and SIM card.
+- **Advantages:**
+  - Direct and reliable data transmission.
+  - Easy to implement with existing libraries and hardware.
+  - Works anywhere with cellular coverage.
+  - Ideal for urban/suburban deployments and rapid MVP rollout.
+- **Bidirectional:**
+  The device can poll the backend for commands or configuration updates.

+---

+### 2. LoRaWAN

+- **How it works:**
+  The microcontroller sends sensor data via a LoRa module to a LoRaWAN gateway.
+The gateway forwards the data to the backend server over the internet.
+- **Advantages:**
+  - Long-range, low-power communication (up to 10+ km).
+  - Cost-effective for rural or large-scale deployments.
+  - No SIM/data cost per device if you own the gateway.
+  - Excellent for battery-powered and remote installations.
+- **Bidirectional:**
+  Supports downlink messages from backend to device for control or updates.

+---

+## Data Flow Overview

+1. Sensor reads gas flow.
+2. Microcontroller processes the reading.
+3. Data is formatted (e.g., JSON).
+4. Data is transmitted to backend via HTTP POST (GSM) or LoRaWAN.
+5. Backend receives and stores the data for use by web and mobile applications.

+---